Elementary Attendance/Truancy Policy

 Vacation Absences: Family travel during the school year does interrupt a student’s regular progress; however, we recognize the educational value of these trips.
 Therefore, five (5) vacation days per school year will be allowed as excused.
 Any days after five (5) school days will be unexcused.
 Early notice of travel will help school personnel to accommodate parents and students during that period.
 It will be the student’s responsibility to obtain all missing work from their teachers during their absence.
 Some assignments may not be available until the student returns to school.
 A folder containing all missed assignments will be prepared for the student upon his/her return.

 Tardiness: Students are expected to be in class on time, so they may maximize their learning opportunities.
 Teachers and the Administration will monitor students’ tardiness.
 Students may be considered tardy if they arrive after the bell has rung.
 Students may receive consequences for excessive tardies.

 Make Up Work

-Students who have excused absence(s) from school will be allowed to make up work for equivalent academic credit.
-The time allowed for make up work will generally be one school day for every class period missed, starting with the first day the student returns to school.
-In extenuating circumstances a student may ask his/her teacher, school counselor, or the principal for additional time to make up work.
+circumstances, a student may ask his/her teacher, school counselor, or the Principal for additional time to make up work.
 It is the responsibility of the student (and his/her parent/guardian), not the teachers, to get the assignments, complete them, and turn them in, and to arrange a time with the teacher to make up any missed quizzes or tests.
 Incomplete work or failure to do the work may result in a lowering of grades.

 The make up rule applicable for students who are receiving Home or Hospital Instruction is set forth in the Student Services section of the Handbook under the heading Home and Hospital Instruction.